Th1nhNg0/Crypto-DCA-Analyzer/README.md

 • Current Value: $707,705.49
 • Net Profit/Loss: $520,105.49 (+277.24%)

-The tool also generates detailed charts and CSV files in the dca/ directory for further analysis.
+The tool also generates detailed charts in the dca/ directory for further analysis.
 ```